lrusso/PhaserArialBitmapFont/README.md

 # Phaser Arial Bitmap Font

-Arial Bitmap Font for Phaser 2 & 3.
+Arial Bitmap Font for Phaser 2 and 3.

 ## Obtained by using: